hooroo/http_api_tools/README.md

 `UserSerializer.new(user).meta(limit: 10, offset: 0)`

 ### Deserialization
 The `Hat::JsonDeserializer` expects json in the format that the serializer has created making it easy to create matching rest apis and clients with little work needing to be done at each end.
+Currently only sideloaded json can be deserialized.
+Nested deserializers are coming.

 `Hat::JsonDeserializer.new(json).deserialize`